sodafoundation/documentation/content/soda-gettingstarted/installation-using-ansible.md

 ---
 #### Multi-Cloud installation in High Availability (HA) Mode.
-The default SODA installation of the multicloud project is on a single node (the same node is used for all projects).
+The default SODA installation of the multi-cloud project is on a single node (the same node is used for all projects).
 To install SODA Multi-Cloud in HA mode please refer to the [Multi-Cloud HA installation guide](https://docs.sodafoundation.io/soda-gettingstarted/multicloud-ha-installation-using-ansible/)

 ---